 Have You not made a hedge around him, around his household, and around all that he has on every side

 The test is not because of Job's transgression but as a test to draw out Job's faith in an innocent suffering savior who would later redeem all who would come to Him by faith.

-Tet "ט" is represented by a snake or simply something coiled and can be associated with good.
-Tet is the first letter of the Hebrew word for good.
+The Hebrew letter "tet" (ט) is represented by a snake or simply something coiled and can be associated with the concept of "good".
+Relatedly,"tet" is the first letter of the Hebrew word for good.
 You might be wondering what could possibly be good about a snake.
-As described in another article titled "Give Thanks to YHWH For He is Good pt.2" The snake has the unique ability to distinguish its environment with its tongue.
+As described in another article titled "Give Thanks to YHWH For He is Good" The snake has the unique ability to distinguish its environment with its tongue.